 - Flexibility – Look for a policy that does not lock you into a long-term contract and gives you the freedom to adjust your deductible or premium payments to fit your changing financial needs.
 You also want a policy that gives you the freedom to go to any veterinarian or specialist you choose.

 If you’re still not sure if pet medical insurance is right for you, your veterinarian can help provide insight.
 They have extensive knowledge of your pet’s breed risks and health history.
-You can also ask your veterinarian for a Trupanion 30-day certificate to try Trupanion at no cost or obligation.
+You can also ask your veterinarian for a Trupanion 30-day certificate to try the Trupanion policy with no obligation.
 Ultimately, it is up to you as the pet owner to decide if insurance is right for your cat or dog.
 It is not for every family, but with rising veterinary costs it is something that should be considered to keep your finances in check.